-The Reagan Memorial Tollway, designated as I-88 for its entire length, extends from the Tri-State Tollway near the Cook-DuPage County line (15 miles west of downtown Chicago) in the east, to the eastern edge of Whiteside County in north central Illinois (near Rock Falls) in the west.
-I-88 has an eight-lane cross section for the eastern 17 miles, from the eastern end to Illinois Route 59.
-The section from Illinois Route 59 to Illinois Route 56 has a six-lane cross section.
-The western 70-mile section is four lanes wide.
-At the western end of ISTHA jurisdiction, I-88 continues west as a free route (west of U.S. Route 30) for an additional 44 miles, terminating at I-80, east of the Davenport-Moline-Rock Island metropolitan area (also known as the Quad Cities).
+The Reagan Memorial Tollway, designated as I-88 for its entire length, extends from the Tri-State Tollway near the Cook-DuPage County line in the east (15 miles west of downtown Chicago) to the eastern edge of Whiteside County in north central Illinois in the west (near Rock Falls).
+I-88 has an eight-lane cross section for the eastern 17 miles, from the eastern terminus to Illinois Route 59.
+From Illinois Route 59 west to Illinois Route 56, I-88 has a six-lane cross section, and the 70-mile section west of Illinois Route 56 has a four-lane cross section.
+From the western terminus, I-88 continues west as a free route (west of U.S. Route 30) for an additional 44 miles, terminating at I-80, east of the Davenport-Moline-Rock Island metropolitan area (also known as the Quad Cities).
 East of the Tri-State Tollway, the route continues as I-290-the Eisenhower Expressway-providing access to the Chicago central business district.

 The Veterans Memorial Tollway, designated as I-355, extends from its northern terminus at Army Trail Road in DuPage County, to its southern terminus at I-80 in Will County.
-The roadway is primarily a six-lane configuration throughout, with auxiliary lanes as needed, and an eight-lane segment between the Reagan Memorial Tollway and Boughton Road.
+The roadway is primarily a six-lane configuration throughout, with an eight-lane segment between the Reagan Memorial Tollway and Boughton Road.
 Developed suburban land characterizes the I-355 corridor, serving communities such as Addison, Bolingbrook, Downers Grove, Glendale Heights, Lombard, and Woodridge.
 Undeveloped land flanking the original section of the Veterans Memorial Tollway (from Army Trail Road to I-55) is diminishing.
-The Veterans Memorial Tollway was expanded south to I-80 in Will County in 2007.
+The Veterans Memorial Tollway was expanded south from I-55 to I-80 in Will County in 2007.
 Will County is expected to grow rapidly in the coming decades.